 Samsung Galaxy X: Release date, specs, price, latest news and rumours

-Rumours of a mysterious foldable Samsung phone have been circulating for years, but a recent wave of reports have led us to believe that a flexible handset called the Samsung Galaxy X could launch very soon.
-But what is it and will you even be able to buy it?
+Rumours of a mysterious foldable Samsung phone have been circulating for years, but a recent wave of leaks and teases have led us to believe that a flexible handset called the Samsung Galaxy X could be about to launch very soon.
+But what is it, and will you even be able to buy it?

 From the latest news and rumours to specs, release date and pricing gossip, our guide reveals all.

-Samsung Galaxy X Release Date and Price: What is it, and when does it come out?
+Samsung Galaxy X: What is it, and when does it come out?

-The most recent rumours we’ve seen refer to a device known as the Samsung Galaxy X. The working theory is that Samsung has finally managed to manufacture a foldable phone, and is preparing to unveil it this year.
+The majority of rumours we’ve seen refer to a device known as the Samsung Galaxy X. The working theory is that Samsung has finally managed to manufacture a foldable phone, and is preparing to unveil it this year.